Date of Degree

 Both experiments presented a significant effect for bottle size on lift force rates.
 This result was found regardless of age.
 It provides additional support that young adults accurately scale their lift force rate based on the visual size cues of the object.
 Old adults also demonstrated scaling of their lift force rates based on bottle size which failed to support the hypothesis that old adults would merely reproduce their lift force rates from the previous lift with a different object.
 While both young and old scale lift forces to object size, the old demonstrated a trend for utilizing high lift force rates throughout the experiment as well as greater differences in lift force rate between the initial lift with an object and the final lift with the same object.

 Most subjects utilized a target strategy in which they produced a single peak lift force rate pulse.
 This is indicative of a neural representation of the weight of the object being utilized to program the lift force rate.
 The remaining subjects exhibited a probing strategy that features several step-wise increases in lift force rate until the object is lifted off.
 This represents a more cautious approach to lifting novel objects.

 Our results indicate that old adults, much like young adults, are able to scale their forces based on visual size cues.

 Lift Force Rate, Probing, Size-Weight Scaling

 viii, 48 pages

 Includes bibliographical references (pages 47-48).

 Copyright 2013 Alyssa L Capper

 Capper, Alyssa Lynn.
 "Size-Weight Scaling in Healthy Young and Old Adults."
-Master's thesis, University of Iowa, 2013.
+MS (Master of Science) thesis, University of Iowa, 2013.